 The hardest part about budgeting isn’t the act of creating it, it’s actually sticking to it.
 If you can pull it off though, you’ll be paying off your debts in no time and you can even get a nice investment portfolio going.

-Moreover, some cultures, such as my own, are raised to do everything themselves.
+Moreover, some cultures are raised to do everything themselves.
 What that means is if something breaks you fix it instead of buying something new or paying someone to fix it for you.
-For example, my grandfather is a star handyman.
-The man can cook, weld, do electrical work, plumbing, concrete, farming, painting…and that’s just the beginning.
-And he learned to do all these things without the internet.
 So stop being lazy and try to do some work yourself.
-You have every single resource you need at the click of a button, there are billions of ” how to” videos on YouTube.
+You have every single resource you need at the click of a button, there are billions of “how to” videos on YouTube.
 So become handy and cut your expenses.

 One great last-minute tip to stop living paycheck to paycheck is to use lists.
-List your debts, list your earnings, your expenses, what you buy, what you need… then analyze it and see where you can save money.
+List your debts, your earnings, your expenses, what you buy, what you need, etc. Then analyze everything to see where you can save money.

 Another tip is to sell some of your junk.
-That guitar you keep around and never use or the T-shirt that’s way too small, SELL IT.
-You don’t need it, so turn it into cash.
+That guitar you keep around and never use or the T-shirt that’s way too small, sell it.
+If you don’t need it, turn it into cash.

 Would you rather look great and be broke or look simple and have money?
-Choice is yours, but choose wisely.
+The choice is yours, but choose wisely.